SystemsApproach/private5g/core.rst

-First, while we often talk about the Mobile Core as though it were a self-contained component deployed in some geographic region, this is really only the case for a single instantiation of the Mobile Core, for example, as depicted in :numref:`Figure %s <fig-cellular>` of Chapter 2.
+First, while we often talk about the Mobile Core as though it were a self-contained component deployed in some geographic region, this is really only the case for a single instance of the Mobile Core, for example, as depicted in :numref:`Figure %s <fig-cellular>` of Chapter 2.
 More generally, you should think of the collection of all Mobile Core instantiations deployed across the globe as cooperating to implement a distributed mobility service.